LINE1: Neuropsychiatric disorders

 Higher L1 copy numbers have been observed in the human brain compared to other organs.
 Studies of animal models and human cell lines have shown that L1s become active in neural progenitor cells (NPCs), and that experimental deregulation of or overexpression of L1 increases somatic mosaicism.
 This phenomenon is negatively regulated by Sox2, which is downregulated in NPCs, and by MeCP2 and methylation of the L1 5' UTR.
 Human cell lines modeling the neurological disorder Rett syndrome, which carry MeCP2 mutations, exhibit increased L1 transposition, suggesting a link between L1 activity and neurological disorders.
 Current studies are aimed at investigating the potential roles of L1 activity in various neuropsychiatric disorders including schizophrenia, autism spectrum disorders, epilepsy, bipolar disorder, Tourette syndrome, and drug addiction.
 L1s are also highly expressed in octopus brain, suggesting a convergent mechanism in complex cognition.

 Retinal disease

 Increased RNA levels of Alu, which requires L1 proteins, are associated with a form of age-related macular degeneration, a neurological disorder of the eyes.

 The naturally occurring mouse retinal degeneration model rd7 is caused by an L1 insertion in the Nr2e3 gene.

-Assistance to telomere reprogramming

-It has been suggested that LINE-1 may directly contribute to telomere reprogramming at the 2-cell stage of embryo development.

 COVID-19

-In 2021, a study proposed that LINE1 elements may be responsible for potential endogenisation of the SARS-CoV-2 genome in Huh7 mutant cancer cells, which would possibly explain why some patients test PCR positive for SARS-CoV-2 even after clearance of the virus.
-These results however have been criticized as not reproducible, misleading and infrequent or artefactual.
+In 2021, a study proposed that L1 elements may be responsible for potential endogenisation of the SARS-CoV-2 genome in Huh7 mutant cancer cells, which would possibly explain why some patients test PCR positive for SARS-CoV-2 even after clearance of the virus.
+These results however have been criticized as "mechanistically plausible but likely very rare", misleading and infrequent or artefactual.